jondawes/workshop-guide/mssql-exercises/EXERCISE-07.md

 # <a id="exercise7">Exercise 7 - Add the dSource
 In this exercise, you will:

-  * Add the AdventureWorks2008R2 dSource into Delphix and bring in the initial backup
+  * Add the 'AdventureWorks2008R2' dSource into Delphix and bring in the initial backup

 With an environment set up, users can then sync databases into Delphix.
 The Delphix engine will read the source database and create a dSource (a custom object).
 The dSource is not a functional image of the database but a storage-efficient object from which virtual databases can be created.
-When creating a dSource, Delphix will pull over the complete data set using standard database protocols.
+When creating a dSource, Delphix will pull over the complete dataset using standard database protocols.
 Subsequent sync operations, as governed by user-defined policies, will pull only incremental changes.

 ### Steps